-How To Protect Roads from Beavers AND Preserve Nature
+How To Protect Roads AND Beavers

 To a beaver, a culvert pipe through a roadbed looks like a hole in a dam.
 With a relatively small amount of work beavers can plug the culvert with mud and sticks and turn the entire roadbed into a large dam.
 For this reason, beavers damming road culvert pipes is the most common human-beaver flooding conflict we see.